 Beyond Food and Water

 The clothing items in your 72 Hour Kits should reflect summer temperatures in your area.
 Include a light-colored cotton long sleeved shirt for each person to help ward off sunburn and overheating as well as a floppy, brimmed cotton hat.
+(This is the exact hat I own.)
 Why a cotton hat?
-Unlike most straw hats, they can be rolled up and stored just about anywhere and the fabric will absorb sweat.
+Unlike most straw hats, they can be rolled up and stored just about anywhere, they’re lightweight, and the fabric will absorb sweat.
 As long as you’re out shopping for floppy hats, look for children’s summer clothing in the next size or two larger.
 When next June rolls around, you’ll already have clothing in the right sizes for your kids.

 Hypothermia is something you probably won’t need to worry about over the summer, but sunburns, heat stroke, and breathing problems abound.
 Polluted city air is often exacerbated by warm temperature inversions.
 If someone in the family has breathing problems of any type, be prepared with the appropriate medication and breathing treatments ahead of time.
 If you had to suddenly evacuate or couldn’t leave your home for a period of time during the hottest part of the year, what types of over-the-counter and prescription medicines would you need the most?